-The joint winter of The Royal College of Psychiatrists in Wales and The Welsh Psychiatric Society was held in Cardiff on the 23rd November at the Mercure Holland House.
+The joint winter of The Royal College of Psychiatrists in Wales and The Welsh Psychiatric Society was held in Cardiff on 23 November at the Mercure Holland House.

 'It was a truly exciting program, exceptional speakers that really complimented the theme - the future of psychiatry.

 There were some excellent abstract submissions in record number, a real testament to medical education in Wales, and continued commitment from members in Wales to review and improve services, and share best practice and new ideas.'

 Ollie John - Manager, RCPsych in Wales